chekos/Datawrapper/docs/user-guide/charts/line-charts.md

             )
         ]
     ),
-    y_grid_format="0",
     # Set the range
+    custom_range_y=[8, 21],
     # Format Y-axis grid labels with no decimal places
-    custom_range_y=[8, 21],
+    y_grid_format="0",
-    # And now the tooltip...
+    # And now the tooltip with a bit more...
     tooltip_number_format="00.00",
     tooltip_x_format="YYYY",
     # Configure the main temperature line's color